quteron/javascript-fundamentals/functions/README.md

 As you can see in JavaScript it's not an error (in comparison with some other languages - Java, etc.), the missed value is substituted with **undefined** value.

-Let's try now pass more parameters than we have arguments in the function declaration:
+Let's try now pass more arguments than we have parameters in the function declaration:
 ```javascript
 sayHello('John', 'Peter');
 > Hello, undefined.
 ```

-Once again there are no errors, extra parameter is just ignored by the compiler.
+Once again there are no errors, extra argument is just ignored by the compiler.
 Is not it awesome?
 Very forgiven language.

 And what about types?
 The situation is the same as with variable declaration, the type of the argument is calculated dynamically in runtime.
 So you can pass parameters of different types in each function call, all of them will be accepted.